 Ms. Sallai co-operated with known artists such as Daniel Phillips, Laura Flax, Helena Bailie and the Da Capo chamber players.
 As part of a new music concert series at Bard College, called "Music Alive", she performed excerpts from Osvaldo Golijov`s Dreams and Prayers of Isaac the Blind.

 Born and raised in Hungary, Ms. Sallai began her musical studies at the age of eight and started to play the clarinet at the age of eleven.
 She is not only a determined clarinet player but also a lover of other art forms such as drawing and painting.
 Besides playing classical music, Ms. Sallai also enjoys performing klezmer and folk-style pieces.
+For some of Noémi's art, please see the Gallery on this website.

 Ms. Sallai holds a Master of Music degree from The Juilliard School of Music, where she was a recepeint of the Irene Diamond and R. & H. Gold Woodwind Award.
 She completed her Bachelor of Music and Bachelor of Arts degrees at Bard College, receiving the László Z. Bitó Scholarship.
 Her principal teachers include Jon Manasse, David Krakauer, Anthony McGill and Laura Flax.